print

 • Below we will use the dedicated Ancos2 tool to analyse the cosine2 depency of magnetic scattering around the detector.

-4. The observed scattering patterns are beautifully asymetric showing the typical 'butterfly' pattern observed for a saturated ferromagnetic material.
+4. The observed scattering patterns are beautifully asymmetric showing the typical 'butterfly' pattern observed for a saturated ferromagnetic material.

-• In this experment a saturating magnetic field (~ 1.5 T) was applied in the vertical direction.
+• In this experiment a saturating magnetic field (~ 1.5 T) was applied in the vertical direction.

 • For a 'perfectly' saturated ferromagnet this means that:

-• There should only be nuclear scattering and NO magnetic scattering in the direction parallal to the applied magnetic field (vertical).
+• There should only be nuclear scattering and NO magnetic scattering in the direction parallel to the applied magnetic field (vertical).

 • There should be BOTH nuclear and magnetic scattering in the direction perpendicular to the applied magnetic field (horizontal).